Our Team

 Senior Administrative Assistant

 Matthew Wu came to CAEH from the tourism and hospitality industry where he spent 15 years in marketing, branding, partnerships, and as an international award winning hotel concierge.
 Matthew is passionate about storytelling, community engagement and service excellence and is committed to ensuring that all CAEH events, programs, and partnerships are seamless and impactful.
-Matthew lives in Burnaby, British Columbia and can often be found on the local forest trails.
-Burnaby is located on the ancestral, and unceded territory of the hən̓qəmin̓əm̓
+He brings a wealth of experience leading complex, large scale events and projects and is one of the primary organizers for the annual National Conference on Ending Homelessness and Built for Zero Learning Session.
+Matthew lives in Vancouver, British Columbia located on the ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) Nations.

 Andrew Burns

-Andrew Burns (he/him) is a communications and campaigns leader who has spent his career working for and with governments, political parties, nonprofits and unions.
-He joins us from a brief stint at the City of Vancouver working in communications with the Park Board.
-Prior to this, he was Head of Campaigns at Point Blank, Canada’s largest progressive political and advocacy campaigns agency, where he led a team of Campaign Directors and strategists developing some of the country’s foremost political and advocacy campaigns, including multi-award winning campaigns.
-This work included multiple federal and provincial elections and many issues campaigns across the country.
-Before moving to Canada from his homeland of Aotearoa New Zealand, Andrew was a Senior Communications Advisor to Prime Minister Jacinda Ardern and the Labour Party for six years, and ran his own communications consultancy.
+Andrew Burns (he/him) is a campaigning leader who has spent his career working for and with governments, political parties, nonprofits and unions.
+Hailing from New Zealand, he moved to Canada in 2019 to lead strategy and campaigns at Point Blank, an advertising agency that became Canada’s largest progressive political and advocacy campaigns agency during his time there.
+In this role, he led a team of Campaign Directors and strategists developing some of the country’s foremost political and advocacy campaigns, including multi-award winning campaigns in federal and provincial elections and many issues campaigns across the country.
+Before moving to Canada, Andrew was a Senior Communications Advisor to New Zealand Prime Minister Jacinda Ardern, several opposition leaders and the Labour Party for six years, and ran his own communications consultancy.
 Andrew specializes in campaign and communications strategy and execution, digital organizing, advertising and branding.

-Outside of work, you’ll find Andrew out cycling and enjoying the outdoors.
-Andrew is thrilled to be joining the CAEH team and to get started on urgently campaigning to end homelessness in Canada.
+Outside of work, you’ll find Andrew out cycling and enjoying the outdoors with his Jack Russell-Chihuahua, Mancha.
 Andrew is grateful to live and work on the unceded, ancestral territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) Nations, in what is now referred to as Vancouver.

 Philanthropy & Campaign Lead